magnetikonline/css-animation-event/README.md

 - [Methods](#methods)

 ## Why?
-The CSS3 [Animation](http://www.w3.org/TR/css3-animations/) and [Transition](http://www.w3.org/TR/css3-transitions/) modules both provide some rather useful DOM events which can be used to track the current state of an animation/transition from within your JavaScript for chaining further application logic as they progress and complete.
+The CSS3 [animation](http://www.w3.org/TR/css3-animations/) and [transition](http://www.w3.org/TR/css3-transitions/) modules both provide some rather useful DOM events which can be used to track the current state of an animation/transition from within your JavaScript for chaining further application logic as they progress and complete.

 Whilst support for these event types is (thankfully) provided in virtually every browser that offers CSS3 animations and transitions, as a front-end developer you are still left with the issue of coding alternative program flow around browsers that don't support these CSS3 modules and therefore won't fire your animation/transition events.

-Consider the following CSS and JavaScript code as an example:
+Consider the following example:

 ```css
 #movethis {